bloodyKnuckles/shave-template/README.md

 default content of the elements in the templates that are identified by the corresponding CSS selectors with the provided values.

+Input templates values may be type string or virtual-dom object.

 This module returns a virtual-dom object useful for DOM-diffing.

 ### example